 GRADUATION RESEARCH CHANTAL BLOM - PART 2

-It has been a while since I told you about the Data Science project that I am working on together with BDC and the Dutch Handball Association (NHV).
+It's been a while since I last talked about the Data Science project I'm working on with BDC and the Dutch Handball Association (NHV).

-At the NHV, data is collected on handball talents from different teams.
+At the NHV, data is collected from handball talents from various teams.

-This is data from measurements such as high jumping, throwing from different positions, a sprint test, etc.
+This is data from measurements such as high jump, throwing from different positions, a sprint test, etc.

-The idea now is to give scouts and trainers an opportunity to compare talents.
+The idea now is to give scouts and coaches an opportunity to compare talents.

 For example, it can be useful for trainers to see where similar talents differ

-and what a talent could train extra for.
+and where a talent could receive additional training.

 We compare talents by determining the distance between talents in the feature space.

-We then look at the k nearest talents.
+We then look at the k closest talents.

-There are now two parameters that can make a comparison better or worse; the number of talents we look at and the measurement results we include in the comparison.
+There are now two parameters that can make a comparison better or worse: the number of talents we look at and the measurements we include in the comparison.

 To determine the best combination of these parameters, we use k-Nearest Neighbor regression.